ChristianGalla/AutoStartConfirm/README.md

 Therefore, auto starts should only be blocked if there is no negative impact on the affected programs.

 ## State of development

-The core functionality of Auto Start Confirm is implemented but needs some testing and polishing.

 There are many locations Windows provides for programs to start automatically.
 Currently only the following locations are monitored by Auto Start Confirm.